captn3m0/codechef/_problems/easy/ACMKANPD.md

 - 5th block has a single 0.
 Set flag = 1
 - 6th and block has 4 0s.
 Append flag(= 0) 4 − 2 = 2 times (11011).

 The final binary number wont have more than 30 digits.
-Once, youve completed the process, convert the binary value to decimal & print, youre done!
+Once, youve completed the process, convert the binary value to decimal &amp; print, youre done!

 Input